 As one of the most widely used file sharing SaaS platforms, Box was built from ground up with Enterprises’ security needs in mind.
-There are a lot of out-of-the-box features that Box admins should utilize to make the most of Box’s built-in security capabilities.
+There are a lot of out-of-the-box features that Box admins should utilize to make the most of Box’s built-in security capabilities while complimenting them with 3rd party solutions like a CASB.
 For example, we all know the wisdom behind requiring users to set long, and complex passwords, but that’s just the start.

 Below is a list of some of the best practices enterprises should be aware of when onboarding users to Box to ensure their data stored in Box is protected.